Our2020View/Our2020View.github.io/awningpower.md

 <img src="/assets/webawningpower7.jpeg"/>

 We’re going to be looking at this switch everytime we jump in the motorhome to drive away, so I was determined to have it looking presentable.
 I don't have a label machine, but I'll figure out someway to match the Winnebago labels on the CB panel cover.
-I'm going to call the switch the "Awning Circuit Power" switch, to make it clear that it is circuit power, not awning power, that we've modified.
+I'm going to call the switch the "Awning Circuit Power" switch, to make it clear that it is power to the entire awning system.

 Working as intended.
 No awning deployments to ruin the day...